pcanepa/MS_LLZO_surface_data/README.md

 ## Calculation setup
 ### INCAR file
-All the structures have been carefully optimized (at the bulk volume) utilizing the [Vienna *Ab initio* Simulation Package](http://www.vasp.at), and the following INCAR file based on the MaterialsProject standards defined via [pymatgen](http://pymatgen.org).
+All structures have been carefully optimized (at the bulk volume) utilizing the [Vienna *Ab initio* Simulation Package](http://www.vasp.at).
+The following INCAR file is based on the MaterialsProject standards defined via [pymatgen](http://pymatgen.org) and the **MVLSlabSet** set.

 ```
 EDIFF  = 1e-06